oracle/python-oracledb/doc/src/user_guide/appendix_c.rst

   of ``cx_Oracle.SessionPool``.

 - A new boolean attribute, ``SessionPool.thin`` (see :attr:`ConnectionPool.thin`) is available.
-This attribute is True if the connection was established in the Thin mode.
-In Thick mode, the value of this attribute is False.
+This attribute is *True* if the connection was established in python-oracledb Thin mode.
+In Thick mode, the value of this attribute is *False*.

 Cursor Object Differences from cx_Oracle
 ----------------------------------------